xi-editor/xi-mac/README.md

 located at `~/Library/Application Support/XiEditor/preferences.xiconfig`.
 This file can be opened from File > Preferences (⌘ + ,).

-The default font for Xi is [Inconsolata](http://levien.com/type/myfonts/inconsolata.html), which is bundled with the app.
+The default font for XiEditor is [Inconsolata](http://levien.com/type/myfonts/inconsolata.html), which is bundled with the app.